 Now, let’s have a look at the easy-to-follow steps of Office 365 Groups migration, however, you can also go through the Office 365 migration best practices.

-Migrate Office 365 Group to Office 365 Group Step By Step Safely
+Migrate O365 Groups to Another Tenant Step By Step Safely

 You are only a few steps away from transferring your groups and group members to their destination.